-The Online Therapy Unit is accepting applications for the new “Things You Do” Lesson is accepting applications from Canadians 18 years or older.
+The Online Therapy Unit is accepting applications for the new “Things You Do” Lesson from Canadians 18 years or older.

-Please note: The “Things You Do” lesson starts on the Monday following the acceptance of application
+Please note: The “Things You Do” lesson starts on the Monday following the acceptance of an application.

 The “Things You Do” lesson is focused on cultivating everyday behaviours and actions which most people recognize as important for mental health.
 It is available to Canadians 18 years or older who are looking to manage their emotional wellbeing and are comfortable using the Internet.

 How effective is the “Things You Do” Lesson?

 Initial findings from the eCentre Clinic in Australia on the “Things You Do” lesson show meaningful benefits from participation.
 Clients who completed the lesson reported significant improvements in depression and anxiety from before to 4 weeks after the lesson, with changes maintained at 12 weeks after first enrolling in the lesson.

 How long does it take to complete?

 The “Things You Do” lesson consists of one lesson and a worksheet.
 You will receive automated messages for 4 weeks afterwards and are encouraged to practice behaviours daily for those 4 weeks.
 The materials are self-directed and can be accessed online at any time during the 4-week period.
 Clients are encouraged to review the lesson materials often.